 Fishing areas can also be closed for public health related issues due to environmental degradation or the toxins that cause parayltic shellfish poisoning (PSP).
 PSP is a public health concern for surfclam.
 PSP is caused by saxitoxins, produced by the alga Alexandrium fundyense (red tide).
 Surfclam on Georges Bank were not fished from 1990 to 2008 due to the risk of PSP.
-There was light fishing on Georges Bank in years 2009-2011 under an exempted fishing permit and LPUE in that area was substantially higher (5-7 times higher) than in other traditional fishing grounds.
+There was light fishing on Georges Bank in years 2009-2011 under an exempted fishing permit and LPUE in that area was substantially higher (5-7 times higher) than in other traditional fishing grounds, although those LPUEs have recently declined.